jefferywmoore/CISSP-Study-Resources/CISSP-Domain-3-Objectives.md

             - Default setting: make private by default, e.g. social media app shouldn't share user data with everybody by default
             - Embedded: build privacy in; don’t add it later
             - Full functionality, positive-sum: achieve both security and privacy, not just one or the other
-            - Full lifecycle protection: privacy should be achieved before, during and after a transaction.
-Part of this is securely disposing of data when it is no longer needed
+            - Full lifecycle protection: privacy should be achieved before, during and after a transaction; part of this is securely disposing of data when it is no longer needed
             - Visibility, transparency, open: publish the requirements and goals; audit them and publish the findings
             - Respect, user-centric: involve end users, providing the right amount of information for them to make informed decisions about their data
-- 3.1.10 Trust by verify
+- 3.1.10 Trust but verify
     - **Trust but verify**: based on a Russian proverb, and no longer sufficient; it's the traditional approach of trusting subjects and devices within a company's security perimeter automatically, leaving an org vulnerable to insider attacks and providing intruders the ability to easily perform lateral movement
 - 3.1.11 Shared responsibility
     - **Shared responsibility**: the security design principle that indicates that organizations do not operate in isolation
         - Everyone in an organization has some level of security responsibility
-        - the job of the CISO and security team is to establish & maintain security
+        - The job of the CISO and security team is to establish & maintain security
         - The job of regular employees to perform their tasks within the confines of security
         - The job of the auditor is to monitor the environment for violations
-        - When working with third parties, especially with cloud providers, each entity needs to understand their portion of the shared responsibility of performing work operations and maintaining security.
-This is often referenced as the **cloud shared responsibility model**
+        - When working with third parties, especially with cloud providers, each entity needs to understand their portion of the shared responsibility of performing work operations and maintaining security; this is often referenced as the **cloud shared responsibility model**

-[3.2](#3.2) Understand the fundamental concepts of security modles (e.g. Biba, Star Model, Bell-LaPadula) (OSG-9 Chpt 8)
+[3.2](#3.2) Understand the fundamental concepts of security models (e.g. Biba, Star Model, Bell-LaPadula) (OSG-9 Chpt 8)
 - Security models:
     - Intended to provide an explicit set of rules that a computer can follow to implement the fundamental security concepts, processes, and procedures of a security policy
     - Provide a way for a designer to map abstract statements into a security policy prescribing the algorithms and data structures necessary to build hardware and software
     - Enable people to access only the data classified for their clearance level
-- **Bell-LaPadula**: Model was established in 1973.
-The goal is to ensure that information is exposed only to those with the right level of classification
+- **Bell-LaPadula**: Model was established in 1973; the goal is to ensure that information is exposed only to those with the right level of classification
-    - Focuse is on confidentiality
+    - Focuse is on *confidentiality*
-    - Simple property: No read-up
+    - **Simple property**: No read-up
-    - Star (*) property: No write-down (AKA confinement property)
+    - **Star (*) property**: No write-down (AKA confinement property)
     - Discretionary Security Property: uses an access matrix (need to know in order to access)
     - Doesn't address covert channels
 - **Biba**: Released in 1977, this model was created to supplement Bell-LaPadula
-    - Focus is on integrity
+    - Focus is on *integrity*
-    - “No read down” (for example, users with a Top Secret clearance can’t read data classified as Secret)
+    - **Simple Integrity Property**:"No read down" (for example, users with a Top Secret clearance can’t read data classified as Secret)
-    - “No write up” (for example, a user with a Secret clearance can’t write data to files classified as Top Secret)
+    - **Star (*) Integrity Property**: "No write up" (for example, a user with a Secret clearance can’t write data to files classified as Top Secret)
     - By combining it with Bell-LaPadula, you get both confidentiality and integrity
 - **Take-Grant**:
     - The take-grant model employs a directed graph to dictate how rights can be passed from one subject to another, or from a subject to an object